Daren Shiau, BBM

-His deal book of groundbreaking competition transactions undertaken with the practice, which has been described by Chambers Global as “market-leading”, covers general antitrust as well as sectoral regimes such as banking and insurance, media and telecommunications, electricity and gas, and airports.
+His “superstar” deal book of ground-breaking competition transactions, which has been described by Chambers Global as “market-leading”, covers general antitrust as well as sectoral regimes such as banking and insurance, media and telecommunications, electricity and gas, and airports.

-Daren presently is Singapore’s first appointed non-governmental advisor to the Competition and Consumer Commission of Singapore (CCCS) at the International Competition Network (ICN).
-Peers recognise that his “achievements are well-deserved”.
+Daren is Singapore’s first-ever appointed non-governmental advisor to the Competition and Consumer Commission of Singapore (CCCS) at the International Competition Network (ICN).
+Peers recognise that his collective antitrust “achievements are well-deserved”.

-Daren graduated on the Dean’s List of the National University of Singapore in 1996 and was awarded the Malayan Law Journal Book Prize.
-He is District Councillor of the Central Singapore District, and has served on governmental agencies and committees throughout his career.
+Daren graduated on the Dean’s List of the National University of Singapore in 1996, and was awarded the Malayan Law Journal Book Prize.
+He is currently District Councillor of the Central Singapore District, and has served on governmental agencies and committees throughout his career.
 For his contributions to the nation, Daren was conferred the Public Service Medal (Pingat Bakti Masyarakat) in 2016, and the Public Service Star (Bintang Bakti Masyarakat) in 2022.

-- Defended parties in 100 per cent. of Singapore’s international cartel decisions to-date, including acting for the successful amnesty applicant of Singapore’s first global cartel decision (freight forwarding), and the successful leniency applicants to its second (ball bearings) and third (aluminium electrolytic capacitors) ones.
+- Successfully defended parties in 100 per cent. of Singapore’s international cartel decisions to-date, including acting for the successful amnesty applicant of Singapore’s first global cartel decision (freight forwarding), and the successful leniency applicants to its second (ball bearings) and third (aluminium electrolytic capacitors) ones.

-- Worked on numerous landmark abuse of dominance and unilateral effects cases to-date.
+- Successfully represented parties in numerous landmark abuse of dominance and unilateral effects cases to-date.
 Daren acted for the complainant in the investigation against the world’s largest soft drinks maker (which received the GCR Behavioural Matter of the Year for Asia-Pacific, Middle East and Africa), and the first dominance appeal to the Competition Appeal Board (ticketing).
 Founding member of the International Bar Association Antitrust Committee’s inaugural Unilateral Conduct Working Group.